 That’s the best!
 Anything else you’d like our readers to know?

 I hope the readers take a moment to check out our first video and give it a like and subscribe.
 We’ll be releasing the second episode very soon and have a lot of crazy antics planned for the channel.
 We’ll be cooking, baking, mixing cocktails, doing my take on fitness, commercial parodies, PSAs, and so much more.
 I just began writing classes at The Second City training center in Toronto, so I’m excited to see how it will help me apply it to the scripts and performances I produce for the channel.
 I’m very fortunate to be working on this project with two amazing friends, my director Andres Ignacio Torres, and editor Nathan Stewart who will also be helping to write and eventually appear on the channel as his own drag persona, Chansa Showers.
 ‘Heroine’s Dinner Party’ is the lifestyle show you didn’t know you need and where you never know what you’ll be served.

 You can check me out on Facebook, Instagram and Twitter under Heroine Marks, Toronto’s Best Housewife Without A Husband!

 Give Heroine a follow and subscribe to her YouTube channel for more!

 One small brushfire away from completing the Serial Killer Triad, Haley is a hell-raising college student and sports journalist.
 Calling the suburbs of the gayest city in America home, she's sure to bring it to you every ball.

 Welcome to the WERRRK.com 2016 Drag Awards, recognizing the best in drag and LGBT achievement this year!
 The nomination stage is starting now, where your vote will help decide the winners!
-Our next category is […]
+Since we have started […]